UPPMAX/programming_formalisms/docs/deployment/documentation.md

     - hosts public Sphinx documentation for free!
     - Example: [NBIS Introduction to Git](https://nbis-reproducible-research.readthedocs.io/en/course_1803/git/)

-#### GitHub pages
+!!! info "GitHub pages"

     - Easiest.
 Everything is local to GitHub
     - This lesson material

-#### Read the Docs
+!!! info "Read the Docs"

     - Somewhat more possibilities, like having several versions of documentation to switch between.

 ### What contributes to reusability?